g4eml/Langstone-Mouse/README.md

 ## Requirements

 This code will only work on an ATmega32u4 processor such as used on the Pro Micro board.
 Other processors do not support the mouse library that is needed.
 The Rotary encoder needs to have quadrature outputs that are either open collectors or switches to ground.
+Connections for the rotary encoder and switches are shown in the schematic.

 ## Programming